Vertex operator algebra and parenthesized braid operad: PaB operad, 2-action and representativity

 The natural isomorphism ${B}_{\bullet,\bullet}$ is required to satisfy {\it the hexagon identity},

 and

 \begin{dfn} A \emph{twist}, or a \emph{balance}, on a braided tensor category $\cC$ is a natural isomorphism $\theta$ from the identity functor on $\cC$ to itself satisfying

 for any $M,N\in \cC$.
-A {\it balanced braided tensor category} is a braided tensor category equipped with such a balance. \end{dfn}
+A {\it balanced braided tensor category} is a braided tensor category equipped with such a balance. \end{dfn} We say that a braided tensor category $\cC$ has strict unitors if $l_M =\id_M$ and $r_M= \id_M$ for any $M\in \cC$.

 Let $\cC$ be a small $\C$-linear category.
-In the remainder of this section, we will briefly see that a braided tensor category structure on $\cC$ is equivalent to a strong 2-morphism $\CPaB\rightarrow \Endo_\cC$ (for more detail, see \cite[Section 6]{Fr}).
+Fresse shows that a braided tensor category structure on $\cC$ with strict unitors is equivalent to an operad homomorphism $\CPaB\rightarrow \Endo_\cC$.
+We will briefly recall this fact (for more detail, see \cite[Section 6]{Fr}).